-Do you know the 3 steps to a PBI?
+Do you know the 3 steps to completing a PBI?

 The lifecycle of a PBI can be broken down into 3 steps:

-- Take the next PBI that was created by the Product Owner
+- Take the next PBI that was approved by the

 - Is the PBI ready?